kipkurui/Python4Bioinformatics/README.md

 ## Installation

 ### Login into the web server
-The easiest way to run this and other notebooks for the EANBiT course participants is to log into the Jupyter server at [https://sci-web17-v01.ocio.monash.edu.au/hub].
+The easiest way to run this and other notebooks for the EANBiT course participants is to log into the Jupyter server.
 The steps for running notebooks are:
 * Log in using the username and password assigned to you.
 The first time you log in an empty account will automatically be set up for you.
 * Press the start button (if prompted by the system)
 * Use the menu of the jupyter system to upload a .ipynb python notebook file or to start a new notebook.